zulvkr/StaticForm/README.md

 [![Deploy](https://www.netlify.com/img/deploy/button.svg)](https://app.netlify.com/start/deploy?repository=https://github.com/zulvkr/StaticForm&stack=cms)

-You need Netlify and GitHub / GitLab account.
+You need Netlify account and GitHub account.

-This button will tell Netlify to fork this repository on your account, build it in their edge server and set up the CI/CD automatically.
+This button will tell Netlify to make a copy of this the sorce code to your GitHub account, build the website in their edge server and set up the CI/CD automatically.

 You need to do some configuration to use Netlify CMS.
 See [configuration](#configuration).